Jason Yarbrough, CMT, ANMT

 Why MY Massage?

-Dr. Janet Travell, house physician to John F. Kennedy while he was president, in addition to Dr. Simons and their team, created the definitive work on neuromuscular therapy and trigger point dysfunction and how to resolve it, and named it Myofascial Pain and Dysfunction -- The Trigger Point Manual, volumes 1 & 2.
-These works comprised a significant portion of my training in the latter 500 hours at the Western Institute of Neuromuscular therapy, as well as in the Advanced Neuromuscular Therapist's program at the National Holistic institute, which I completed in 2013.
+Dr. Janet Travell, house physician to John F. Kennedy and Lyndon B. Johnson while they were president, in addition to Dr. Simons and their research team, created the definitive work on neuromuscular therapy and trigger point dysfunction and how to resolve it, and named it Myofascial Pain and Dysfunction -- The Trigger Point Manual, volumes 1 & 2.
+These works comprised a significant portion of my training in the latter 500 hours at the Western Institute of Neuromuscular therapy which I completed in 2011, as well as in the Advanced Neuromuscular Therapist's program at the National Holistic institute, which I completed in 2013.

 Because of this and additional training, and a lot of years of experience performing manual therapy on bodies, I've had clients tell me I did more to permanently resolve their chronic pain and range of motion restrictions in two appointments than they were able to achieve through years of physical therapy appointments alone.
 I had a tennis player tell me she played the best game of her life after one focused session addressing the muscles affecting her rotator cuff, and I've helped many other clients as well with things including:

-work stress, life stress, headaches, sciatica, low back pain, neck pain, shoulder pain, elbow pain pins and needles (neuralgia), numbness and tingling (paresthesia) in the hands, insomnia, migraines, chronic pain, upper back pain, chronic muscle tension, arm pain, carpal tunnel syndrome, neck stiffness, general muscle hypertonicity, and more.
+work stress, life stress, headaches, sciatica, neck pain, shoulder pain, elbow pain, pins and needles (neuralgia), numbness and tingling (paresthesia) in the hands, insomnia, migraines, chronic pain, upper and lower back pain, chronic muscle tension, arm pain, carpal tunnel syndrome, neck stiffness, general muscle hypertonicity, and more.

 Working on only the area that hurts to make the pain stop is the simpleton's way.
 I work where the pain is, but more importantly, I facilitate the body's ability to correct the dysfunctions in the rest of the body that caused you to feel the pain where you feel it.